+After getting the App Store approval from Apple, many developers are given a whole new world of technology to access.
 App development costs a lot of money and it doesn’t end there, especially after releasing the first version of an app.
-Traditionally in a software industry, new major versions of apps are released every 1-3 years with discounts for existing customers.
+Traditionally in the software industry, new major versions of apps are released every 1-3 years with discounts for existing customers.
 Loyal customers would then be given the chance to upgrade their license in order to receive any new features.
-This ultimately helps keep a businesses sustainable.
+This ultimately helps keep businesses sustainable.

 Another problem with paid applications on the App Store is that customers can’t test an application before purchasing it.
 This creates the issue of long-term income from a business perspective because users would rather switch to choosing In-App Purchases with no upfront costs.

 The debate between subscription-based apps began at the end of 2016 with Apple and Google introducing reduced subscription App Store fees from 30% to 15% for customers who subscribed for more than a year.
 Many popular apps that we all use are regularly released with subscription strategies.
 Password manager 1Password, text editor Ulysses, podcast player Overcast, comics reader Marvel Unlimited and the note-taking app Bear each applies to the strategy.
 We even have one of our own apps with a subscription feature: goEvo – no diet weight loss.